Careers

 Track 1 - One Language - Spanish Language, Literature & Culture or Portuguese Language, Literature & Culture Track

-Concentration in one language, literature, and cultures (Spanish or Portuguese).
-Eight upper-division courses in the language of concentration.
+Major in one language, literature, and cultures (Spanish or Portuguese).
+Eight upper-division courses in the language of major.
 Up to two of those courses may be taken in English, in which case all written work must be completed in the target language.

 Track 3 - Interdisciplinary Track